SAP-samples/sales-and-service-cloud-extensions/BonusPlanCapSample/Files/createDestination.md

 <br>

 # Code for consuming external APIs
 Please find the code details for consuming SAP Sales and Service Cloud V2 REST APIs, in this section.
-The API authentication is implemented through BTP destinations which is described [here](#create-destination).
+The API authentication is implemented through BTP destinations which is already described above in create destination section.

 * **SSC V2 Employee API**:  Connects to external Employee API to get the list of employee and to update Employee extension field.